rishispeets/uniqlo-product-search/README.md

 You can pair the Lambda with something like AWS CloudWatch for regular scrapes, or AWS API Gateway if you need an endpoint.

-Also, right after I started building this, I bought a different jacket.
+Right after I started building this, I bought a different jacket.
+May that serve as a lesson to myself never to build silly things like this again.

 ## Install